Azure/Azure-Sentinel/Tools/AzureDataExplorer/README.md

 7. Create data connection between EventHub and raw data table in ADX.
 In this step, script will iterate all the EventHub Namespaces and retrieve EventHub Topics and creates ADX Data connection rules specifying the target raw table, mapping table and EventHub Topic.

-8. Creates detailed log file to verify - if there is any error
+8. At the end of the script, it will generate a log file with every action that script has performed to identify performance or configuration issues and to gain insights to perform root cause analysis when failures occur.

 ## Download the Tool Running PowerShell Script